from a handpicked tutor in LIVE 1-to-1 classes

 How to Find the Volume of a Sphere?

 The volume of a sphere is the amount of space occupied by the sphere.
 For example, imagine a spherical balloon.
 The amount of air inside the balloon is its volume.
 The formula for the volume of a sphere is (4/3) πr3 cubic units.

 A face is referred to as a flat or curved surface on a three-dimensional object.
 For instance, a cube has 6 faces.
 Thereby, a sphere has only one face which is a curved surface.
 It does not have any flat faces.

 What is the Difference Between a Circle and Sphere?

 A circle and a sphere are different objects.
-Since both of them are circular in shape, it creates a notion as if the two shapes are similar.
-The differences that outline that both are different objects are as follows.
+Since both of them are circular in shape, it creates confusion as if the two shapes are similar.
+The differences that outline that both are different objects are as follows:

 - A circle is a two-dimensional figure whereas a sphere is a three-dimensional object.